-If you have a place in your heart and home for animals—but you’re not prepared to adopt—consider fostering for the Dumb Friends League.
+If you have a place in your heart and home for animals—but you’re not able to adopt—consider fostering.
 Our Homes with Hearts foster care program lets animal lovers bring pets from our shelters into their homes on a temporary basis to prepare them for adoption.
-We know it can sometimes be a challenging experience – in the love you invest, the commitment it takes, and, eventually, in saying goodbye to a pet that you’ve nurtured for an extended period of time.
-But know that what you do matters.
-Every pet that’s fostered has a better chance at a happier and healthier life ahead with a forever family.

 Supplies and care.
-We furnish all the supplies you need, including food, litter, bedding, toys and enrichment items, and medical care.
+We provide all needed supplies and medical care.
 Foster parents are responsible for traveling to and from the shelters for medical care and foster care appointments.
-The frequency of appointments varies depending on the reason an animal is being fostered.